Buying your first home with your KiwiSaver

 For example, if purchasing a house is quite far off, you might want to be in a growth fund to build a higher balance.
 But if you are thinking it could be in the next few years, you might be best to be in a more conservative fund, which brings lower returns, but less risk.
 Timeframes and risk tolerance are a big consideration, but you also need to think about your situation and what you want to achieve.

 You don’t have to make these decisions by yourself.
 This is our area of expertise.
 Our KiwiSaver team can talk to you about your situation, in a way that you understand, and work out what type of fund will work best for you to achieve your goals.
-We can also check if you are eligible for a withdrawal from your KiwiSaver and the First Home Grant.
+We can also check if you are eligible for a withdrawal from your KiwiSaver.
 Talk to us today.

 Need help applying for your mortgage?